Site icon

 The more we work together, the faster our community can begin to recover from this crisis.

-Strategies that the gallery is implementing to adapt to changes and well being.
+Strategies the gallery is implementing to adapt to changes and support well-being.

 These are temporary practices aimed at keeping our community healthy.